Jacquelyn Reingold: Career

 She wrote the play String Fever, based around string theory, in 2003 for the Public Understanding of Science and Technology program from the Alfred P. Sloan Foundation.
 Reingold said that she knew nothing about string theory before writing the play.
 On March 31, 2004, her play 2B or Not 2B played as a public radio broadcast for Playing on Air.
 Three of her other plays have also been broadcast for the company.
 Her play They Float Up was performed in Dublin and off-Broadway in 2019.

 Reingold began writing for television for In Treatment on HBO and Law & Order: Criminal Intent on NBC.
-She is the executive producer for The Good Fight.
+She was an executive producer for The Good Fight.
 She was a co-producer for Grace and Frankie on Netflix and Smash on NBC.

 Personal life

 Reingold earned an MFA in playwriting from Ohio University.

 Reception

-Scott Collins of the Los Angeles Times wrote that the play Dear Kenneth Blake, about an immigrant from Cambodia, has characters that "verge perilously close to stereotypes", but that it is a "touching production".
+Scott Collins of the Los Angeles Times wrote that the play Dear Kenneth Blake, about an immigrant from Cambodia, is a "touching production".